MrKsey/AdGuardHome/README.md

 After this hotfix, the "Blocked services" settings won't reset every time you restart AG Home.
 You know, like they should have done in the first place.
 Bon appetit! 👌
 # #
 ### AdguardTeam/AdGuardHome last release:
+2019-08-22 13:14:12: [AdguardTeam/AdGuardHome, RELEASE] AdGuard Home v0.98.1:

+A quick hotfix for a release is like a cherry on top of a tasty cake.
+And it turns out we are darn good cooks! 👨‍🍳

+After this hotfix, the "Blocked services" settings won't reset every time you restart AG Home.
+You know, like they should have done in the first place.
+Bon appetit! 👌